joshuaneedham/travel-plans/README.md

 # Travel Plans

-Travel Plans will help anyone plan an amazing road trip.
-We hope you enjoy the process and your trip.
+We hope you enjoy planning your next road trip with Travel Plans.